Adeemy/end-to-end-ml/README.md

 The project consists of an EDA notebook in notebooks folder and scripts in src folder, which are organized as follows:

-- eda.ipynb: This notebook performs exploratory data analysis (EDA) on the dataset, such as descriptive statistics, data visualization, and correlation analysis.
+- notebooks: This folder includes a notebook (eda.ipynb) that performs exploratory data analysis (EDA) on the dataset, such as descriptive statistics, data visualization, and correlation analysis.
 It also builds a baseline model (logistic regression) using scikit-learn, which achieves high precision and recall scores (above 0.80) on the test set.

 - src/feature_store: This folder contains the script (generate_initial_data.py) that imports the original dataset from the source [USC](https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators), and creates the inference set (5\% of the original dataset).
 The inference set is used to simulate production data, which is scored using the deployed model via a REST API call.
 The raw dataset is then preprocessed and transformed (prep_data.py) before ingesting it by feature store.
 See README.md in the feature_store folder for more details about feature store setup.